Only half a month into the 2026 Atlantic Hurricane Season, all eyes are on the Gulf as Tropical Storm Arthur has formed.

-After bringing flooding rains to southeast Texas, Louisiana and Mississippi, the remnants of PTC One could be our next rain chance in Central North Carolina.
+After bringing flooding rains to southeast Texas, Louisiana and Mississippi, the remnants of Tropical Storm Arthur could be our next rain chance in Central North Carolina.

-While it will no longer have tropical characteristics by the time it gets here on Friday, scattered showers and storms could bring much needed rainfall to the region.
+While it will no longer have tropical characteristics by the time it gets here Thursday night into Friday, scattered showers and storms could bring much needed rainfall to the region.
+Most areas will see 1" or less of rainfall.

 Hurricane season began on June 1 and lasts through November 30.